Frost Heave and Foundation Cracks: What You Need to Know

 Replace the Soil

-While not ideal for every property, replacing and compacting the backfill soil around the foundation with porous alternatives, such as gravel or fill sand containing a sand, soil, and clay blend, can be beneficial.
+Replace and compact the backfill soil around the foundation with porous alternatives, like gravel or fill sand containing a sand, soil, and clay mix.

 How to Ensure Long-Term Foundation Protection